 Note that we added a type annotation here.
 Because we aren't inserting any values into this vector, Rust doesn't know what kind of elements we intend to store.
 This is an important point.
 Vectors are implemented using generics; we'll cover how to use generics with your own types in Chapter 10.
-For now, know that the vecty type provided by the standard library can hold any type, and when a specific vector holds a specific type, the type is specified within angle brackets.
-In Listing 8-1, we've told Rust that the vecty in v will hold elements of the i32 type.
+For now, know that the vec<T> type provided by the standard library can hold any type, and when a specific vector holds a specific type, the type is specified within angle brackets.
+In Listing 8-1, we've told Rust that the Vec<T> in v will hold elements of the i32 type.

 In more realistic code, Rust can often infer the type of value you want to store once you insert values, so you rarely need to do this type annotation.
 It's more common to create a vec<T> that has initial values, and Rust provides the vec! macro for convenience.
 The macro will create a new vector that holds the values you give it.
 Listing 8-2 creates a new vec<i32> that holds the values 1, 2, and 3.
+The integer type is i32 because that's the default integer type, as we discussed in the "Data Types" section of Chapter 3.